kelseywilliams/mouse/README.md

 # Mouse
 ## Description
 Mouse is a public lobby for mouse cursors built in nodejs.
-The cursor position of each connected user is broadcast to every other user.
-This project started as an exercise in pubsub and socket programming and ended with dream of becoming a very bad club penguin.
+The cursor position of each user is broadcast to every other user.
+This project started as an exercise in pubsub and socket programming and begun having dreams of becoming a very bad club penguin.

 ## Dependencies
 You will need